donamath/donamath/README.md

 ### Hi there 👋

 I am Dona Mathew.
-I am currently a junior majoring in Computer Science and Engineering.
+I am currently a senior majoring in Computer Science and Engineering.
 I love to work with Python and C.

 - 🔭 I’m currently working on Python
 - 🌱 I’m currently learning Web Development